markjprice/cs13net9/docs/errata/improvements.md

 ```

 > **Warning!** The preceding regular expression was provided by a reader so treat it with caution.

+# Page 467 - Good practice with collections

+> Thanks to **rene** in the book's Discord channel for suggesting this improvement.

+Before this final section in the *Storing multiple objects in collections* topic, I will add a summary table for collection types based on **rene**'s [initial document](../ch08-collections.md)

 # Chapter 10 - Working with Data Using Entity Framework Core